openstack/ceilometer/doc/source/install.rst

  Installing and Running the Development Version
 ================================================

-Ceilometer has three daemons.
+Ceilometer has four daemons.
 The :term:`compute agent` runs on the Nova compute node(s) while the :term:`central agent` and :term:`collector` run on the cloud's management node(s).
 In a development environment created by devstack_, these two are typically